dhis2/dhis2-docs/src/commonmark/en/content/user/data-administration.md

   ##### Metadata synchronization
   - Metadata synchronization is a "pull" type of the synchronization where metadata are pulled from the central/remote instance.
-This goal of this feature is to be able to have a full control over the metadata configuration on one centrally located instance and be able to propagate the metadata changes to the instances in the field.
+The goal of this feature is to be able to have a full control over the metadata configuration on one centrally located instance and be able to propagate the metadata changes to the instances in the field.
 By using a metadata synchronization job this can be achieved.